Satisfactory Academic Progress (SAP)

 If you fall below the quantitative pace and qualitative GPA for Satisfactory Academic Progress, or go over the allowed time to complete your program, you may lose eligibility for ongoing federal financial aid, including grants, student loans, and work-study programs.

-Students at MTI College must complete at least 66% of all coursework attempted each term to maintain Satisfactory Academic Progress and graduate within the maximum time frame allowed.
+Students at Campus, formerly known as MTI College, must complete at least 66% of all coursework attempted each term to maintain Satisfactory Academic Progress and graduate within the maximum time frame allowed.

 Students must maintain a cumulative GPA of at least 2.0 for all coursework attempted.